Medically reviewed on March 6, 2018.

 a bleeding or blood-clotting disorder; or

-a history of stomach or intestinal bleeding, or perforation (a hole or tear) in your esophagus, stomach, or intestines.
+stomach or intestinal bleeding, or perforation (a hole or tear) in your esophagus, stomach, or intestines.

 Bevacizumab may cause a woman's ovaries to stop working correctly.
 Symptoms of ovarian failure include 3 or more missed menstrual periods in a row.
 This may affect your fertility (ability to have children).
 Talk to your doctor about your specific risks.